janosh/tikz/site/readme.md

    yarn dev
    ```

 Navigate to `http://localhost:3000`.
-You should see this app running.
+You should see a development server with this site running.
 Edit a component file in `src`, save it and the page will hot-reload to display your changes.

 ## Building and running in production mode